carbon-language/carbon-lang/docs/design/variadics.md

 ## Basics

-A "pack expansion" is a syntactic unit beginning with `...`, which is a kind of compile-time loop over sequences called "packs", which are specified by "expansion arguments".
-Expansion arguments can be formed from tuples with the `expand` operator, or from a "variadic binding", which is marked with the `each` keyword at the point of declaration and the point of use.
+A "pack expansion" is a syntactic unit beginning with `...`, which is a kind of compile-time loop over sequences called "packs".
+Packs are initialized and referred to using "pack bindings", which are marked with the `each` keyword at the point of declaration and the point of use.

 The syntax and behavior of a pack expansion depends on its context, and in some cases by a keyword following the `...`: